DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

     - All sensitive data should be encrypted, both for network communication and data-at-rest
     - Use centralized identity access and management system, with multifactor authentication
     - Customers shouldn’t use encryption controlled by the vendor, eliminating risks to vendor-based insider threats, and supporting destruction using
-    - **Cryptographic erase**: methods that permanently remove the cryptographic keys
+    - 🔥Cryptographic erase: methods that permanently remove the cryptographic keys
     - Capture diagnostic and security data from cloud-based systems and store in your SIEM system
     - Ensure cloud configuration matches or exceeds your on-premise security requirements
     - Understand the cloud vendor's security strategy